 Alice is the protagonist of the story.
-Though she doesn’t mention her age in the story, she is said to be seven years-old by experts, and in the sequel Through the Looking Glass, she… (read full character analysis)
+Though she doesn’t mention her age in the story, she is said to be seven years-old by experts, and in the sequel Through the Looking Glass, she… read analysis of Alice

 The White Rabbit is the first creature Alice sees, anxiously running into the rabbit hole in order to not be late.
-He is a very distinguished rabbit, with a large house and a gardener and… (read full character analysis)
+He is a very distinguished rabbit, with a large house and a gardener and… read analysis of The White Rabbit

 The Caterpillar sits atop the magic mushroom that Alice finds in the forest.
-He has the appearance of a wise old professor – he smokes a hookah lazily and takes a very long time to… (read full character analysis)
+He has the appearance of a wise old professor – he smokes a hookah lazily and takes a very long time to… read analysis of The Caterpillar

 The Duchess is a very ugly relation of the Queen.
-One minute furious, the next affectionate, the Duchess is a chaotic character and keeps a chaotic household, with a violent cook and a baby… (read full character analysis)
+One minute furious, the next affectionate, the Duchess is a chaotic character and keeps a chaotic household, with a violent cook and a baby… read analysis of The Duchess

 The Queen of Hearts terrorizes Wonderland with constant threats of execution, though we soon realize that these threats are ineffectual.
-Though she holds a trial for the Knave of Hearts, she would rather go… (read full character analysis)
+Though she holds a trial for the Knave of Hearts, she would rather go… read analysis of The Queen of Hearts

 She appears at the very beginning and very end of Alice’s adventure.
 She is reading on the bank when Alice drifts into her dreamand when Alice wakes up, she kindly listens to her long adventure story, and daydreams more knowingly about Wonderland herself, contemplating how Alice will soon grow up.